kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 - Outputs policy decisions, trace IDs, and next-action recommendations

-> 🛠️ This step verifies PLD is installed and running as a *real runtime, not just a mock demonstration.>
+> 🛠️ This verifies PLD is installed and running as a real runtime, not just a conceptual demonstration.

 ---